Aad de Mos: Vitesse

 De Mos ultimately ended up in Arnhem on the bench at Vitesse in 2006.
-He was signed at the last moment after the club failed to attract the Belgian manager Johan Boskamp, largely because Boskamp did not have the correct Dutch papers and no dispensation was given by the KNVB.
+He was signed at the last moment after the club failed to attract the Dutch manager Johan Boskamp, largely because Boskamp did not have the correct Dutch papers and no dispensation was given by the KNVB.

 After a disappointing first season, Vitesse ended in 12th and in the subsequent play-offs they fought for a place in the UEFA Intertoto Cup.
 After successful matches against NAC Breda (3–2 and 0–1 wins) and NEC (1–0 and 0–2 wins), they lost in the final against Utrecht on away goals.
 The 2007–08 season began with some success.
 The team won their first three matches, which was the best start to a season in the club's history, however the season again ended in failure, finishing in 12th place again.
 On 28 April 2008, the club management announced that the contract with de Mos was dissolved immediately.